Initiative Foundation: Innovation Fund Grant

 About this funder:

 The Initiative Foundation makes grants through its Innovation Fund for projects and programs that advance our mission to empower people across Central Minnesota to build a thriving economy, vibrant communities and a lasting culture of generosity.

 Innovation Fund grants primarily support start-up or capacity-building projects across the 14 counties of Central Minnesota.
 Applications to the Innovation Fund are accepted on an ongoing basis, with quarterly awards made through a competitive review process.

 You can learn more about this opportunity by visiting the funder's website.

-- Grant applicants must be 501(c)(3) nonprofits, school districts, or local units of government that serve the people and communities in Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena, and/or Wright counties.
+- Grant applicants must be 501(c)(3) nonprofits, school districts or local units of government that serve the people and communities in Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright counties, and the portions of the sovereign tribal nations of the Leech Lake and Mille Lacs Bands of Ojibwe which lay within these counties.

 - Grants or reimbursements to individuals and businesses.

 - Expenses incurred prior to the receipt of a grant award.

 - Capital expenses (e.g., buildings, equipment, vehicles, etc.).